-Only 10 ‘world’ title fights have ever taken place on Valentine’s Day.
-Here is the full list below.
+10 ‘world’ title fights that took place on Valentine’s Day.
+Here is the full list below:

 JIMMY WILDE W RTD 12 JOE SYMONDS – 1916